it-and-services/state-store/README.md

 state objects that were frozen by the `StateHelper.deepFreeze(any)`.
 Use `StateHelper.cloneObject(any)` to get a clone of the frozen object if it is needed.

-Keep in mind that all objects past to the state store will be frozen.
-If you have any reference to that kind of objects you will not be able to change it any more.
+Keep in mind that all objects passed to the state store will be frozen.
-The method `StateHelper.cloneObject(any)` can help in these cases.

 ## Build the application